KhabibtheHabib/Final-Project-CIS-30A/README.md

 ## Option 1: Business Python Program

-In this repo you will find relevant documentation, code and images of my final project for this class.
+### Setup
 To run and use this project, first download the files, main_final.py & pizza_order.py.
 Using your editor of choice, in that terminal make sure you are in the directory that the previosuly mentioned files exist, and run the command python main_program.py.
 If all dependencies are installed, a window with the running program should show.

+### Technoligies Used

+Python
+Tkinter
+TkCalendar

+### General Info
+In this repo you will find relevant documentation, code and images of my final project for this class.

 Below is an example of the running program and output files -